grafana/grafana/docs/sources/installation/debian.md

 #### Setup repo manually

-Some users have had problems with using `add-apt-repository` on ARM, thankfully it's trivial to setup the repo without it.
+If you have problems using `add-apt-repository` on ARM, then you can set up the repo without it.

 Create `/etc/apt/sources.list.d/grafana.list` with the following content for stable releases: